binbashar/le-ref-architecture-doc/docs/user-guide/compute/k8s-kops.md

     To clean-up any resources created for your K8s cluster, you should run:

     1. At `2-kops` folder context run `make destroy`
-       * This will excecute a `terraform destroy` of all the `kubernets.tf` declared AWS resources.
+       * This will execute a `terraform destroy` of all the `kubernets.tf` declared AWS resources.
     2. At `2-kops` folder context run `cluster-destroy`
        * Will run Kops `destroy cluster` -- only dry run, no changes will be applied
     3. Exec `cluster-destroy-yes`
         * Kops will effectively destroy all the remaining cluster resources.
     4. Finally if at `1-prerequisites` exec `make destroy`
-        * This will remove Kops state S3 bucket + any other extra resources you've provsioned for your cluster.
+        * This will remove Kops state S3 bucket + any other extra resources you've provisioned for your cluster.

-### Tipical Workflow
+### Typical Workflow
 The workflow may look complicated at first but generally it boils down to these simplified steps:
 1. Modify `cluster-template.yml`
-2. Run `make cluste-update`
+2. Run `make cluster-update`
 3. Run `make apply`
 4. Run `make cluster-rolling-update-yes`